 Reference to a book:

-Notes: Article reviews with out materials and methods and short communication not more than three pages.
+Notes: short communications not more than three pages.

 Author can download a manuscript template from the link below:

-The Bulletin of the Iraq Natural History Museum do check plagiarism of submitted papers through Turnitin software; so that the percentage of plagiarism does not exceed 20%.
+The Bulletin of the Iraq Natural History Museum does check plagiarism of submitted papers through Turnitin software; so that the percentage of plagiarism does should not exceed 20%.